(MCV4; MPSV4; Serogroup B Meningococcal Vaccines)

 The following groups of people need to be vaccinated because they have an increased risk of meningitis:

 - College freshmen who live in dorms

 - People who work in labs who may be exposed to meningococcal bacteria

 - Military personnel

 - People who travel to or live in areas where meningococcal disease is common

-- People who have problems with spleen functioning or do not have a spleen
+- People who have problems with spleen function or have had their spleen removed

 - People who have a weakened immune system

 - People who have been exposed to meningitis during an outbreak

 Young children aged 9-23 months and others who have certain conditions need to be given 2 doses in order to be fully protected.